Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 Texas Performance Insights

-- The Longhorns outscore opponents by 41.9 points per game (scoring 91.8 points per game to rank seventh in college basketball while giving up 49.9 per outing to rank fifth in college basketball) and have a +335 scoring differential overall.
+- The Longhorns have a +335 scoring differential, topping opponents by 41.9 points per game.
+They're putting up 91.8 points per game to rank seventh in college basketball and are allowing 49.9 per contest to rank fifth in college basketball.

 UConn Performance Insights

-- The Huskies outscore opponents by 13.4 points per game (posting 77.2 points per game, 59th in college basketball, and conceding 63.8 per outing, 179th in college basketball) and have a +80 scoring differential.
+- The Huskies have a +80 scoring differential, topping opponents by 13.4 points per game.
+They're putting up 77.2 points per game, 59th in college basketball, and are allowing 63.8 per contest to rank 180th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.